qloudable/test-labs/README.md

 </p>

-3.Click on Accept in default window opened.
+3. Click on Accept in default window opened.
 Close all opened browsers.

 **Log into the Automation Anywhere portal**